terryaney/Documentation.Camelot/KatApp.Vue.md

 ### ISubmitApiConfiguration

-The payload representing the current configuration to submit to either a RBL Framework calculation or a api endpoint in the Host Application.
+The payload representing the current configuration to submit to either a RBLe Framework calculation or a api endpoint in the Host Application.

 #### ISubmitApiConfiguration.Token

 Property Type: `string`; Optional
-If the data used in RBL Framework calculations was 'registered' with the RBL Framework web service, this is the token returned uniquely identifying the user's transaction package.
+If the data used in RBLe Framework calculations was 'registered' with the RBLe Framework web service, this is the token returned uniquely identifying the user's transaction package.

 #### ISubmitApiConfiguration.TestCE

 Property Type: `boolean`; Required
-Whether or not the RBL Framework should use the 'test' CalcEngine when running the calculation.
+Whether or not the RBLe Framework should use the 'test' CalcEngine when running the calculation.

 #### ISubmitApiConfiguration.TraceEnabled

 Property Type: `number`; Required
-Whether or not the RBL Framework should provide diagnostic trace for the next calculation.
+Whether or not the RBLe Framework should provide diagnostic trace for the next calculation.
 A value of `1` will trace and `0` will not.

 #### ISubmitApiConfiguration.SaveCE